To Manotick and Back

 Riding on the east side of the Rideau River

-Needless to say, there are many alternative routes for getting to Manotick from Ottawa.
-This article features a route that follows Prince of Wales Drive which runs on the west side of the Rideau River.
-With the exception of the last 6 to 7 kilometres, this is a good route because of the paved shoulder on Prince of Wales Drive.
+Needless to say, there are alternative routes for getting to Manotick from Ottawa.
+This article features routes which run on the west side of the Rideau River, where you have the option to ride to Manotick on a combination of pathways, bike lanes, and paved shoulders.
 You can, of course, ride on the east side of the river.

-When cycling along this route, you might want to take a small detour to check out a locking station and the arch stone dam on the Rideau River, as well as the tiny and rather unique island community that is located on Nicolls Island.
+Your other option is to take River Road.
+It’s more interesting than Limebank Road, and much of it does have a good paved shoulder.
+The down side with this route is that it has a two-kilometre gap (towards the north end of the road) with no paved shoulder.
+This is a problem because River Road has quite a bit of traffic and is unpleasant to cycle on without the benefit of a paved shoulder.
+If you do opt for River Road, you might want to take a small detour to check out a locking station and the arch stone dam on the Rideau River, as well as the tiny and rather unique island community located on Nicolls Island.
 You can find all of this at the end of Nicolls Island Road.

 River Road eventually intersects with Bridge Street.
 Here you will turn right and cross Long Island by passing over two short bridges.
 Immediately after crossing the second bridge turn left on Mill Street, and you will be in Manotick’s downtown area.